Thoughts on Money, Investing and Life

 Fitting for a blog about personal finance, our first area to consider is how our schools get their money.
 An effective funding system can ensure that our schools have the resources needed to survive and innovate; an ineffective one will doom our schools to a slow downward spiral.
 To ensure a more equitable and effective means of distributing funding, here’s a few suggestions:

--End Property Taxes: One of the most common mechanisms to fund schools is through property taxes, and it’s also rife with problems.
-Since property taxes are linked to the value of the property you own, rather the amount of money you earn or spend, they end up hitting the elderly or others on fixed income the hardest.
+-End Property Taxes: One of the most common mechanisms to fund schools is through property taxes, and it's also rife with problems.
+Since property taxes are linked to the value of the property you own, rather than the amount of money you earn or spend, they end up hitting the elderly or others on fixed income the hardest.
 They can dry up when property values take a hit, as they have these past few years.
 Property taxes ensure that the students of the wealthiest parents, the ones who can afford the most expensive houses in the most expensive districts, have the nicest, most expensive schools to attend.
-(There’s also an argument to be made that property taxes mean that the government really owns your property; if you fail to pay, year after year, the government can come in and take your property, selling it to collect back taxes).
+(There's also an argument to be made that property taxes mean that the government really owns your property; if you fail to pay every year, year after year, the government can come in and take your property, selling it to collect back taxes).
 Ending property taxes, replacing them with a sales or income tax specifically to fund schools, will eliminate these problems.

 -Divide the money (mostly) equally among students…: As mentioned, property taxes ensure that the areas with the most expensive property have the nicest school system.
 We get into something of a repeating loop, where students go to schools that have fewer resources, have fewer opportunities, get lower paying jobs, move to areas with lower property values, and the cycle ends up repeating for their children.
 We can break this cycle by dividing the money taken in by our new sales or income tax among all the children in the state, increasing the opportunity for children from poor families to get a quality education.
 There won’t be anything stopping well-off families from spending more on their children’s education if they want (in fact, as we’ll see in just a bit, it’ll be easier for not so well-off to move their children to more effective schools), but there will be a minimum amount available to fund every child’s education.